-- Breakfast is served in our cafeteria from 7:30am 7:50am. - Breakfast ends at 7:50am.
-If you are running late, please make sure your child has a healthy breakfast at home. - Lunch is always monitored by a staff member. - Please practice opening things at home before school starts; students are expected to independently do things like spread hummus, peel oranges, open milk, or drain fruit cups. - Please do not pack junk food or too many sweets; students are always told to eat their healthy choices first.
-Please talk about this with your child at home. - ★ 2024-2025 : Tapestry has a Community Lunch Program.
-This means breakfast and lunch are available at no charge to all Tapestry students.
-Milk is available on an a la carte basis.
-We anticipate the price to remain at 65 cents for the upcoming school year. - ★ Questions regarding the lunch program should be directed to the main office: at 716-332-0754. - ★ Please be certain to fill out Tapestry's Free and Reduced Price Lunch form, this will determine Tapestry's ability to continue the program in the future. - ★ Tapestry will notify families if any changes affect the policies listed in this handbook.
+- Breakfast is served in our cafeteria from 7:30 am 8:00 am. - Breakfast ends at 8:00 am.
+If you are running late, try to make sure your child has a healthy breakfast at home.
+Students arriving after 8:00 am will be offered a cold breakfast option to eat within the classroom. - Lunch is always monitored by a staff member. - Please practice opening things at home before school starts; students are expected to independently do things like spread hummus, peel oranges, open milk, or drain fruit cups. - Please do not pack junk food or too many sweets; students are always told to eat their healthy choices first.
+Please talk about this with your child at home. - ★ 2025-2026: Tapestry has a Community Lunch Program.
+This means breakfast and lunch are available at no charge to all Tapestry students. - ★ Questions regarding the lunch program should be directed to the main office: at 716-332-0754. - ★ Please be certain to fill out Tapestry's Free and Reduced Price Lunch form, this will determine Tapestry's ability to continue the program in the future. - ★ Tapestry will notify families if any changes affect the policies listed in this handbook.